 The best part about a savoury pie is the flexibility you have as the cook with the filings and toppings being easily interchangeable.
 So if you prefer to make the chicken pie into one large version and cover with puff pastry, you can.
 It would work equally well as the filling for the phyllo serpent pie.
 The lamb pie could be covered in buttery mashed potato or sweet potato and the butternut and feta filling would be fantastic in a hand pie.

 Savoury pies date back as far as when man started domesticating animals and growing crops.
 They were originally developed as a practical way to store and transport food and made an ideal working man’s meal.
 Featuring strongly in Northern European and English culinary history, an original hand pie, and one, which is still made in a similar way today, is the Cornish pasty.
 The early settlers brought these recipes from Europe to America where they were adapted using local ingredients, and in particular the use of fruits and berries, to form sweet pies.

 Meat pies such as steak and kidney, pork, and chicken and mushroom are hugely popular in England and countries which were colonised by the United Kingdom: Australia, New Zealand and South Africa.
 Savoury pies feature in many more cultures around the world today.
 The Spanish empanada, Then Indian samosa and the Italian calzone are all examples of delicious and popular savoury pies.

-With the culinary world becoming smaller and people becoming more adventurous, there is a huge cultural cross over with mixing up of flavours and styles.
-There is nothing stopping you putting a chili con carne into a pasty, or filling a potato pot pie with Thai green curry.
+With the culinary world becoming smaller and people becoming more adventurous, there is a huge cultural crossover with the mixing up of flavours and styles.
+There is nothing stopping you from putting a chilli con carne into a pasty, or filling a potato pot pie with Thai green curry.
 Have fun experimenting with fillings and crusts that you love.

 - 5 sprigs of thyme